 Wednesday, May 30, 2012

 While this blog normally focuses on the candidate / consultant employment process, it seems important to address the folks that are responsible for the hiring decisions as well.
-[In this post I will use the term: "Hiring Managers" this term is broad based and covers anyone that is involved on the "client side" with the decision making process.]
+[In this post I will use the term: "Hiring Managers" this term is broad based and covers anyone that is involved with the decision making process.]

-In other instances it might be necessary to consider a consultant that has less than the necessary requirements.
-Most sharp consultants can pick up new skills quickly.
-Nothing is more frustrating to both the recruiter and the candidate than to have a hiring manager say "This candidate only has 2 years of build experience, we need someone with 5 years or more."
-Usually those responses are made without the hiring manager ever having an interview with the candidate to see if the candidate might actually have enough know-how to be a beneficial member of their team.
+In other instances it might be necessary to consider a new employee that has less than the necessary requirements.
+Most sharp candidates can pick up new skills quickly.
+Nothing is more frustrating to both the recruiter and the candidate than to have a hiring manager say "This candidate only has 2 years of XYZ experience, we need someone with 5 years or more."
+Usually those responses are made without the hiring manager ever speaking with the candidate to see if they might actually have enough know-how to be a beneficial member of the team.
 Also, there have been many times when a highly qualified candidate has been declined because they weren't available on the exact start-date required, yet the hiring manager will find they are still seeking "the right candidate" weeks after the original candidate could have been on the job.
 Commonly the hiring manager will come back after their desired start date has passed and inquire if the original candidate is still available, which of course they are not.
+(It is worth noting that the same can be said about hiring an apparently "over-qualified" candidate)

 To sum it up: